WrongfulForeclosure

 After working in the foreclosure business for many years, it’s heartbreaking to meet people who should have sold their home continue to fight to keep it… only to lose their home to foreclosure in the end.
 You don’t want to be one of those people.
 You want to know what the best course of action is, and this article was written to help you answer that question.
 However, even after reading this article, we recommend that you call G&S for a free 30-minute legal consultation, because having practiced foreclosure defense law for the better part of a decade, we are best-equipped to say whether you should STAY or GO.

 Option #1Loan Modification.
 This has probably been the most popular option in the past few years.
 However, the glory days of getting your loan modified with an interest rate of 2% for the first five years are officially over, with the expiration of the HAMP Program.
 Many homeowners don’t realize that HAMP – “The Home Affordable Modification Program”, a federal government program introduced in 2009 to respond to the subprime mortgage crisis – expired at the end of 2016.
 This is a big deal, as HAMP gave mortgage lenders – for the first time – guidelines for granting loan modifications, as well as subsidies (kickbacks) to the lenders to give them an incentive to grant loan modifications.
 Now that HAMP has expired, borrowers are at the mercy of their Loan Servicers, who now have no incentives and practically no oversight in the loss mitigation process.
-Top Foreclosure Defense law firms, such as Gomez & Simone (the Southern California law firm affiliate of the Stay Or Go Network), are able to use remaining state and federal laws to protect homeowners who are facing sale dates, but the Legal Landscape has definitely shifted to the Banks’ favor.
+Top Foreclosure Defense law firms, such as Gomez Law, APC (the Southern California law firm affiliate of the Stay Or Go Network), are able to use remaining state and federal laws to protect homeowners who are facing sale dates, but the Legal Landscape has definitely shifted to the Banks’ favor.
 Lenders will only give you a loan modification if it makes sense for them, meaning the amount they can get after auctioning off your home is less than the amount left on the loan.
 In other words, in most cases your home must be “under water,” meaning that the fair market value of your property (the “FMV”) is less than what you owe on your mortgage.
 When you submit a loan modification application, Mortgage Servicers will run your application through the “NPV Test”, which at the end of the day means that you can forget about getting a loan mod if your home has more than a little equity.
 The good news is, California still leads the way in Homeownership protection with the “Homeowner Bill of Rights,” which still protects homeowners – that means your primary residence in a 1-4-unit property – against the dreaded practice of “Dual Tracking,” where one department of the bank reviews your loan modification application and tells you you have a chance, while another department sells your home at foreclosure auction to the highest bidder.
 So if you (a) submit loan modification application(s) to your lender, you should get some relief from foreclosure… temporarily.
 But you’re still at the mercy of your lender as to whether they will approve your application in the end.
 Unless your home is underwater or has little to no equity and you now have a steady job making a substantial income (but not too low or too high), then your odds of obtaining a loan modification are dicey at best.

 This option is available to you if: Your home is underwater, and your monthly income is over twice the amount of your mortgage payment.
 (To find out approximately how much income you need, divide your monthly gross income by 40%.
 For example, if your mortgage payment is $2500/month, your gross monthly income should be at least $6,250.)